AlexOktay/ERPT-Switzerland/README.md

 The paper as well as my contact email address are available on my website (https://alex-oktay.com/).
 The files require both R and Stata.

 Repository content:
 - The **Main analysis** R-Markdown file contains the code for the data cleaning, DID, Synthetic DID, pre-trend analysis, alternative controls, tradability analysis, and import share analysis presented in the paper.
-An **Easy-to-read version** of the code is provided in HTML (simply download the file and open it with an internet broweser, or copy and paste the content into an HTML viewer such as: https://codebeautify.org/htmlviewer).
+An **Easy-to-read version** of the code is provided in HTML and can be viewed here: https://htmlpreview.github.io/?https://github.com/AlexOktay/Replication-2021a/blob/main/Easy-to-read%20version.html
 - The **Data preparation** folder contains the data cleaning files used to prepare the data for the synthetic DID and alternative controls
 - The **Inputs** folder contains all the necessary data, including the intermediate datasets generated in the data preparation
 - The **Code of the main figures** folder contains the code that prepares the data and generate the 5 figures presented in the paper